Pittsburgh crime family: Genovese and Porter

-Michael Genovese became the new boss of the Pittsburgh crime family, with the death of LaRocca.
-He started his criminal career by controlling the numbers racket in East Liberty under LaRocca and eventually became a capo operating from Gibsonia, Pennsylvania.
-Genovese had spent years closely working with then Boss Sebastian John LaRocca, powerful Pittsburgh mobsters Gabriel "Kelly" Mannarino and Joseph Pecora.
-His reputation and power had increased over the years allowing him to be successfully accepted as the family's new boss.
+Michael Genovese succeeded LaRocca as boss of the Pittsburgh family in 1984.
+Genovese had started his criminal career by controlling the numbers racket in East Liberty and eventually became a capo operating from Gibsonia.
+Genovese had spent years closely working with LaRocca, Mannarino and Pecora.
+His reputation and power had increased over the years, allowing him to be successfully accepted as the new boss.
 Genovese pursued members of the Pittsburgh family to create a large illegal drug trafficking network.
 The drug trafficking activities led to increased law enforcement surveillance and investigations.
-On March 3, 1987 longtime Underboss and West Virginia gambling leader Joseph N. "Jo Jo" Pecora died.
-After Pecora's death Genovese promoted Charles "Chucky" Porter to Underboss of the family.
-According to the 1989 crime report by the Pennsylvania Crime Commission the Pittsburgh family was in decline because the family was not accepting new members and the leadership was continuing to grow older.
+In 1986, longtime family associate Charles "Chucky" Porter was inducted into the Pittsburgh family, becoming a made man even though Porter was only half Italian, from his mother's side, while his father was Irish-Italian.
+On March 3, 1987, longtime underboss and West Virginia gambling leader Joseph N. "Jo Jo" Pecora died.
+After Pecora's death, Genovese promoted Porter as underboss.
+According to a 1989 report by the Pennsylvania Crime Commission, the family had fallen into decline because the family was not accepting new members while the leadership was continuing to grow older.

-In the late 1980s, the FBI increased its investigation into Pittsburgh's top cocaine traffickers, Charles "Chucky" Porter and Louis Raucci, Sr. In March 1990, an indictment charged Charles "Chucky" Porter and Louis F. Raucci Sr., along with seven associates, on charges of drug distribution, extortion, conspiracy to commit murder, robbery, gambling and racketeering.
-The Pennsylvania Crime Commission considered Porter to be Genovese's "right-hand man," while Raucci was said to "sit on the left side" of the boss.
-Both Porter and Louis F. Raucci were convicted numerous charges of drug distribution, extortion and racketeering.
-The family's Underboss Charles Porter decided to cooperate with the government leading the conviction of many top members and associates of the Pittsburgh family.
-By 1992, there was only a few members and associates operating in western Pennsylvania and eastern Ohio.
-The Pittsburgh family's main source of income was illegal sports and numbers gambling.
-In 1996, former capo Louis Raucci, Sr. died in prison.
-Genovese's former underboss Charles Porter was released from prison in 2000 after his 28 year sentence was halved for helping the FBI investigate mob operations from New York, New Jersey, Florida and California, including narcotics operations in Pittsburgh.
-On October 31, 2006, boss Michael Genovese died after of years of fighting with bladder cancer and heart disease.
-John Bazzano Jr. took over as boss, until his death on July 28, 2008.
+In the late 1980s, the FBI increased its investigation into Pittsburgh's top cocaine traffickers, Porter and Louis Raucci, Sr. In March 1990, an indictment charged Porter and Raucci, along with seven associates, on charges of drug distribution, extortion, conspiracy to commit murder, robbery, illegal gambling and racketeering.
+The Crime Commission considered Porter to be Genovese's "right-hand man," while Raucci was said to "sit on the left side" of the boss.
+Both Porter and Raucci were convicted.

+Porter decided to turn state's witness, leading to the conviction of many top members and associates of the Pittsburgh family.
+By 1992, there were only a few members and associates operating in Western Pennsylvania and Eastern Ohio.
+Raucci died in prison in 1996.
+Porter was released from prison in 2000 after his 28-year sentence was halved for helping the FBI investigate mob operations from New York, New Jersey, Florida and California, including narcotics operations in Pittsburgh.
+On October 31, 2006, Genovese died after of years of fighting with bladder cancer and heart disease.
+John Bazzano Jr. took over as boss until his death on July 28, 2008.

-Current status
+The Commission barred the Pittsburgh family from inducting new made members because many associates had been cooperating and working with the government.